mnot/I-D/safe-hint/draft.md

 filtering).

 Furthermore, the server and user may have differing ideas regarding the semantics of "safe."
-As such, the "safety" of the user's experience when browsing from site to site might (and probably will) change.
+As such, the "safety" of the user's experience when browsing from site to site as well as over time might (and probably will) change.

 # IANA Considerations